abhiTronix/vidgear/README.md

 > *WriteGear handles various powerful Video-Writer Tools that provide us the freedom to do almost anything imaginable with multimedia data.*

 WriteGear API provides a complete, flexible, and robust wrapper around [**FFmpeg**][ffmpeg], a leading multimedia framework.
-WriteGear can process real-time frames into a lossless compressed video-file with any suitable specification _(such as`bitrate, codec, framerate, resolution, subtitles,  etc.`)_.
-It is powerful enough to perform complex tasks such as [Live-Streaming][live-stream] _(such as for Twitch and YouTube)_ and [Multiplexing Video-Audio][live-audio-doc] with real-time frames in way fewer lines of code.
+WriteGear can process real-time frames into a lossless compressed video-file with any suitable specifications _(such as`bitrate, codec, framerate, resolution, subtitles,  etc.`)_.

+WriteGear also supports streaming with traditional protocols such as RTMP, RTSP/RTP.
+It is powerful enough to perform complex tasks such as [Live-Streaming][live-stream] _(such as for Twitch, YouTube etc.)_ and [Multiplexing Video-Audio][live-audio-doc] with real-time frames in just few lines of code.

 Best of all, WriteGear grants users the complete freedom to play with any FFmpeg parameter with its exclusive **Custom Commands function** _(see this [doc][custom-command-doc])_ without relying on any third-party API.